-- In CCleaner, click the 'Custom Clean' icon on the left.
+- In CCleaner, click the Custom Clean icon on the left.

-- From the Windows tab, scroll to the Advanced group and select the 'Wipe Free Space' check box.
+- In the Windows tab, scroll to the Advanced category (shown with an ! icon) and select the Wipe Free Space checkbox.

 - CCleaner displays a warning about extra time.
-Click 'OK'.
+Click OK.

 - Run CCleaner as usual.

 Note: You need to specify settings for the feature to run correctly.
 To do this:

 - Go to Options > Settings